pkp/pkp-docs/getting-found-staying-found/en/getting-found-visibility.md

 Some things to be wary of:

 If the commercial index asks for “exclusive” rights to index your publication, this is problematic.
-This means that you may not be free to provide other entities (commercial or non-commercial)  with the ability to index your content.
-Granting the indexing organization “non-exclusive” rights is much better as it frees your journal to seek out other indexing partnerships and not be limited to indexing in just one database, or with one commercial vendor.
+This means that you may not be free to provide other entities (commercial or noncommercial)  with the ability to index your content.
+Granting the indexing organization “nonexclusive” rights is much better because it frees your journal to seek out other indexing partnerships and not be limited to indexing in just one database or with one commercial vendor.

-The amount of time between the provision of your content to the vendor (e.g. PDF files and article metadata) may vary from one subject index to the next.
+The amount of time between the provision of your content to the vendor (e.g., PDF files and article metadata) may vary from one subject index to the next.
 The vendor will typically provide some mechanism for correction of errors in the guidelines for providing them with content.

 It is important to note that commercial products are not Open Access products.
-They are designed to provide access to a limited audience, and as such limit your publications’ exposure.
+They are designed to provide access to a limited audience, and as such limit your publication's exposure.
 It is important to broaden one’s indexing strategy beyond commercial indexes and take advantage of multiple different indexes -- both commercial and noncommercial -- to seek the maximum exposure of your journal or publication to a wide variety of audiences.

 ### Open indexes

-Open indexes are similar to commercial indexes, in that they aggregate citation metadata into a single, searchable database or listing.
+Open indexes are similar to commercial indexes in that they aggregate citation metadata into a single searchable database or listing.
 The main types of open indexes include directories and search engines.
 One of the principle advantages of open indexes is that they are freely available online for anyone to use, including individual readers and libraries.

-Many open indexes are also be more willing to include content from new journals, placing more emphasis on the quality of your content and your open access policy than on a large archive of published material.
+Many open indexes are also more willing to include content from new journals, placing more emphasis on the quality of your content and your open access policy than on a large archive of published material.
 In addition, your content can often be included more quickly in open indexes.
 Open indexes are becoming increasingly important to researchers.
 While they may not yet have the same prestige or influence as some of the commercial indexes, becoming part of one or more of them will significantly raise your journal’s profile with a wider audience of readers.

-Like commercial indexes, open indexes are also looking for high quality content, peer review, compatible subject matter, and evidence of stability and sustainability.
+Like commercial indexes, open indexes are also looking for high-quality content, peer review, compatible subject matter, and evidence of stability and sustainability.
 Some, however, may be willing to accept submissions from new journals lacking an established history of publication.
 If you do not know the best open indexes for your journal, contact your library.
 They will be able to guide you in the appropriate direction.

 ### PKP Index

-By Andrea Pritt
+> Contributed by Andrea Pritt

-The [Public Knowledge Project Index (PKP Index)](https://index.pkp.sfu.ca) is an openly available database of articles, books, and conference proceedings, based on journals or other publications that use PKP’s Open Journal Systems (OJS), Open Monograph Press (OMP), and Open Conference Systems (OCS) software applications.
+The [Public Knowledge Project Index (PKP Index)](https://index.pkp.sfu.ca) is an openly available database of articles, books, and conference proceedings based on journals or other publications that use PKP’s Open Journal Systems (OJS), Open Monograph Press (OMP), and Open Conference Systems (OCS) software applications.
 The PKP Index uses the Open Harvester System (OHS) software and hosts thousands of publications.
 It is not subject specific.
 The PKP Index is a good choice for your first index and is one way that you can increase the visibility of your journal.

 In order to be included within the PKP Index, your journal must include at least one published item.
 Tests, demonstrations, and empty installations will be rejected.
-So you’ll need to wait until you’ve started publishing before you can sign up.
+You’ll need to wait until you’ve started publishing before you can sign up.
 This will be true of most indexes.

 #### Registering for the PKP Index

-To register for the PKP Index go to the [registration page for the PKP Index](http://index.pkp.sfu.ca/index.php/user/register) and follow the instructions and ensure that you adhere to the requirements noted on the registration page.
+To register for the PKP Index, go to the [registration page for the PKP Index](http://index.pkp.sfu.ca/index.php/user/register), follow the instructions, and ensure that you adhere to the requirements noted on the registration page.

 Processing the registration might take a few days to a week or so, as PKP staff approve the registrations.
 Check back after a short time, and click on “Browse” to see an alphabetical listing of all publications that are included in the PKP Index and you should see your publication appear.
-Future issues will be automatically included in the PKP Index, so no further action is required on your part.
+Future issues will be automatically included in the PKP Index; no further action is required on your part.

 ### Directory of Open Access Journals (DOAJ)

-By Andrea Pritt
+> Contribured by Andrea Pritt

-The Directory of Open Access Journals (DOAJ) is an online, community-curated list of open access journals, that aims to be the starting point for researchers looking for quality, peer-reviewed open access resources.
+The Directory of Open Access Journals (DOAJ) is an online, community-curated list of open access journals, which aims to be the starting point for researchers looking for quality peer-reviewed open access resources.
 As stated on the DOAJ website: “the aim of the DOAJ is to increase the visibility and ease of use of open access scientific and scholarly journals, thereby promoting their increased usage and impact”[(Directory of Open Access Journals [DOAJ], 2018)](https://doaj.org).
-The DOAJ's mission is to increase the visibility, accessibility, reputation, usage and impact of quality, peer-reviewed, open access scholarly research journals globally, regardless of discipline, geography or language."[DOAJ, “Mission” 2018](https://doaj.org/about) As of this writing, DOAJ claims to have approximately 11,000+ included as part of its index [(DOAJ, 2018)](https://doaj.org).
+The DOAJ's mission is to increase the visibility, accessibility, reputation, usage and impact of quality, peer-reviewed, open access scholarly research journals globally, regardless of discipline, geography or language."[DOAJ, “Mission” 2018](https://doaj.org/about) As of this writing, DOAJ claims to have approximately 11,000+ journals included as part of its index [(DOAJ, 2018)](https://doaj.org).

 Having your journal included in DOAJ can have significant benefits for your journal’s reputation, usage, and impact.
-The DOAJ has established itself as a key index for high quality Open Access journals worldwide.
+The DOAJ has established itself as a key index for high-quality open access journals worldwide.
 It is becoming the defacto “white list” of non-predatory open access journals, so you definitely want to be part of it.
-Including your journal in DOAJ will bring significant visibility to your journal -- libraries include DOAJ journals as part of their catalogs, which will mean that your journals’ content will be included when thousands of students, faculty, and other researchers are looking for content.
-DOAJ is also a very common resource for authors looking for Open Access journals to publish in, which will also serve to raise the profile of your journal and assert its legitimacy.
+Including your journal in DOAJ will bring significant visibility to your journal -- libraries include DOAJ journals as part of their catalogs, which will mean that your journal's content will be included when thousands of students, faculty, and other researchers are looking for content.
+DOAJ is also a very common resource for authors looking for open access journals to publish in, which will also serve to raise the profile of your journal and assert its legitimacy.
 To help authors identify potential journals for submission by topic, DOAJ includes a Browse Subject feature.

 DOAJ determines quality and acceptance into the directory through an extensive application process.
 In March 2014, new criteria guidelines were established.
 DOAJ provides guidance for journals for its application process.
-Journals may also be removed from the index if they do not meat DOAJ’s requirements.
-More information about inclusion and removal of journals, can be found at the [FAQ list](https://doaj.org/faq#list)
+Journals may also be removed from the index if they do not meet DOAJ’s requirements.
+More information about inclusion and removal of journals can be found at the [FAQ list](https://doaj.org/faq#list).

 ### Google Scholar

-By  Roger Gillis and Andrea Kosavic
+> Contributed by  Roger Gillis and Andrea Kosavic

 Google Scholar is a search engine for scholarly literature that has grown quite popular since it launched in 2004.
-It provides a simple search interface allowing users to search across many disciplines and sources for scholarly material such as articles, theses, books, abstracts, and court opinions and includes material from academic publishers, professional societies, online repositories, universities and other web sites. [(Google Scholar “About” 2018]https://scholar.google.ca/intl/en/scholar/about.html).
+It provides a simple search interface allowing users to search across many disciplines and sources for scholarly material such as articles, theses, books, abstracts, and court opinions and includes material from academic publishers, professional societies, online repositories, universities, and other web sites. [(Google Scholar “About” 2018]https://scholar.google.ca/intl/en/scholar/about.html).

 Google scholar is used by many people to access scholarly research, including researchers themselves, so having your journal included in its search results can provide great exposure for your journal.

 OJS interacts very well with Google Scholar.
 In fact, Google Scholar [recommends OJS as a publishing system for journals seeking to get their articles discovered online](https://scholar.google.ca/intl/en/scholar/inclusion.html).
 In order to expedite indexing in Google Scholar you can also use [Google Webmaster Tools](https://www.google.com/webmasters/).

-Google Scholar has as part of its criteria, that your content feature primarily scholarly articles.
-Additionally, at a minimum, the abstracts will need to be made freely available in order that they may be viewed in Google Scholar search results.
+Google Scholar has as part of its criteria that your content feature primarily scholarly articles.
+Additionally, at a minimum the abstracts will need to be made freely available so that they may be viewed in Google Scholar search results.

-In order to be crawled by Google Scholar, the articles that your journal publishes need to be in either the HTML or PDF format.
+To be crawled by Google Scholar, the articles that your journal publishes need to be in either the HTML or PDF format.
 If publishing in PDF, the text must be searchable.
 To configure searchable text in OJS ensure that the appropriate search settings are enabled in the OJS config.inc.php file.
 You can read more about this in the [Administrator's Guide](https://docs.pkp.sfu.ca/admin-guide/en/managing-the-environment).

 Google Scholar requires that particular technical specifications be followed to ensure proper indexing.
-OJS users can take comfort in the knowledge that Google Scholar recognizes OJS as meeting its specifications, but should take care to read the [indexing guidelines](https://scholar.google.ca/intl/en/scholar/inclusion.html) to ensure their content is optimized for inclusion.
+OJS users can take comfort in the knowledge that Google Scholar recognizes OJS as meeting its specifications but should take care to read the [indexing guidelines](https://scholar.google.ca/intl/en/scholar/inclusion.html) to ensure their content is optimized for inclusion.

 #### PubMed/Medline inclusion resources

-By Andrea Kosavic
+> Contributed by Andrea Kosavic

 PubMed  is one of the most recognized and respected open indexes.
-As with commercial indexes, PubMed collects metadata from different journals (all in the field of life sciences and biomedicine) and combines them into a single, searchable database.
+As with commercial indexes, PubMed collects metadata from various journals (all in the field of life sciences and biomedicine) and combines them into a single searchable database.

 Journals in life sciences, medicine, or biomedicine fields that use the Open Journal Systems platform should endeavour to be included in PubMed.
-To facilitate this, OJS includes an exporting tool, which produces a file of all of your journal’s metadata, suitable for sending directly to PubMed.
+To facilitate this, OJS includes an exporting tool, which produces a file of all of your journal’s metadata suitable for sending directly to PubMed.
 Some open indexes, such as BioMed Central or Chemistry Central, only include their own published content.
 For journals not published by BioMed Central or Chemistry Central, it is not an option.
-Examples of other open indexes include Agricola, from the U.S. National Agriculture Library and ERIC sponsored by the U.S. Department of Education, Institute of Education Sciences.
+Examples of other open indexes include Agricola from the U.S. National Agriculture Library and ERIC sponsored by the U.S. Department of Education, Institute of Education Sciences.

 *Further reading:*